AKSW/text2sparql.aksw.org/docs/participation/datasets.md

 ---
 icon: material/database
 ---
-# :material-database: Call for Participation
+# :material-database: Call for Datasets

 ## How to contribute